CEEMS API Server configuration skeleton

 global: |

 Similar to clusters, updaters is also a list of objects where each object describes an updater.
-Currently only TSDB updater is supported to update compute units metrics from PromQL compliant TSDB server like Prometheus, Victoria Metrics.
+Currently, only the TSDB updater is supported to update compute units metrics from PromQL-compliant TSDB servers like Prometheus and Victoria Metrics.

 • id: A unique identifier for the updater.
-This identifier must be used in updaters section of clusters as shown in Clusters Configuration section.
+This identifier must be used in the updaters section of clusters as shown in the Clusters Configuration section.

-• web: Web client configuration of updater server.
+• web: Web client configuration of the updater server.

-• extra_config: The extra_config allows to further configure TSDB.
+• extra_config: The extra_config allows to further configure the TSDB.

 Examples

-The following configuration shows a basic config needed to fetch batch jobs from SLURM resource manager
+The following configuration shows a basic config needed to fetch batch jobs from the SLURM resource manager:

 ceems_api_server: